FilePush/legal-notes/README.md

 ## 2019
 ### None
-Cry babies did not exist at this point in time, but neither did.
+Cry babies did not exist at this point in time, but neither did we.

 ## Signature of authorization

 ```
------BEGIN PGP SIGNED MESSAGE-----
-Hash: SHA256

-Last updated: 5th November 2021

-Presented information (https://github.com/FilePush/legal-notes/blob/main/README.md) is accurate and up to date, and should be regarded as accurate.

-~JS, 3045x.com

 -----BEGIN PGP SIGNED MESSAGE-----
 Hash: SHA256